-Anamaria Alexandrescu received her B.S. in neuroscience summa cum laude from Florida Atlantic University.
-In her undergraduate career she was involved in research on the molecular mechanisms of strokes, as well as on the neurobiology of schizophrenia at the University of Pennsylvania.
-She holds an M.S. from New York University and is currently completing her Ph.D. in neuroscience and physiology at New York University School of Medicine.
-In her doctoral research Anamaria studies the neurobiology of learning and memory; in particular, she focuses on the molecular mechanisms that contribute to the synaptic plasticity underlying long-term memory formation.
-She has taught several undergraduate neuroscience courses at New York University and has extensive experience in teaching and mentoring middle school and high school students.
+Anamaria Alexandrescu is a postdoctoral teaching fellow at New York University (NYU).
+She holds a Ph.D. in neuroscience from the NYU School of Medicine and a B.S. in neuroscience from Florida Atlantic University.
+In her undergraduate career she was involved in research on the molecular mechanisms of stroke at FAU and on the neurobiology of schizophrenia at the University of Pennsylvania.
+In her doctoral research Anamaria researched the neurobiology of learning and memory, focusing on molecular mechanisms that contribute to synaptic plasticity underlying long-term memory formation.
+Her current research interests are located at the intersection between neuroscience, cognitive psychology, and education.
+She has taught high school and undergraduate neuroscience courses at Columbia, NYU, Fordham, and Yeshiva University.

 Stephen Keeley is a post-doctoral researcher in statistical neuroscience at Princeton University.
 He completed his Ph.D. at the Center for Neural Science at New York University under John Rinzel and Andre Fenton, where he developed firing rate models to study competitive gamma oscillations in CA1 and the roles interneuron subtypes play in impacting gamma dynamics.
 Stephen has extensive experience teaching and lecturing in neuroscience and applied mathematics.
 He has participated in a number of outreach programs in the New York City area and has taught at the high school and college level.
 His current research explores statistical models of calcium imaging data for the inference of neural receptive fields and latent network dynamics.